tutikka/VectorDB/README.md

 # VectorDB

-Open-source vector database designed for simplicity and speed, with flexible deployment options.
+Open-source vector database designed for simplicity and speed, with flexible deployment options for local development, shared on-premises and shared cloud use.

 # Installation